Bribri people: Culture and spirituality

 The Bribri people live in the mountains and islands of southern Costa Rica and northern Panama both on reservations and non-protected areas.

 Cacao tree and ceremonial house, Yorkin indigenous community, Talamanca, Costa Rica.

 The Bribri social structure is organized in clans.
 Each clan is composed of an extended family.
 The clan system is matrilineal; that is, a child's clan is determined by the clan his or her mother belongs to.
-This gives women a very important place in Bribri society since they are the only ones that can inherit land and prepare the sacred cacao (Theobroma cacao) drink that is essential for their rituals.
+This gives women a very important place in Bribri society since they are the only ones that can inherit land and prepare the sacred cacao drink that is essential for their rituals.
 Men's roles are defined by their clan, and these roles often are exclusively for men.
 Examples of these roles are the "awa" or shaman, and the "oko", the only person allowed to touch the remains of the dead, sing funeral songs, and prepare the food eaten at funerals.

 Gold figure of Sibú with the head of an eagle.
 Museo del Oro Precolombino, San Jose, Costa Rica.

 Cacao, as in most of the indigenous groups in southern Costa Rica and northern Panama, has a special significance in Bribri culture.
 For them the cacao tree used to be a woman that Sibú (God) turned into a tree.
 Cacao branches are never used as firewood and only women are allowed to prepare and serve the sacred drink.
 Cacao is used in special occasions, ceremonies and in certain rites of passage such as when young girls have their first menstruation.
 Currently there exists several Bribri women's associations that produce organic, hand made chocolate that helps them in their livelihoods.

 The Shaman, or "awa" holds a very important place in Bribri society.
 Awapa (plural for awa) train since they are about 8 years old; the training is said to last between 10 and 15 years.
 Only certain clans are allowed to become awapa.
 Since the clan comes from the mother's side of the family, an awa cannot teach his own sons, but rather the sons of his female relatives.